-Under the current prudential framework, the Society is required to hold a minimum amount of regulatory capital equal to 8 per cent. of its risk-weighted assets (the "Pillar 1 requirement"), plus additional CET1 capital buffers (the "buffer requirement"), which buffer requirement as of 1 August 2019 is equal to 4.5 per cent. of risk-weighted assets.
+Under the current prudential framework, the Society is required to hold a minimum amount of regulatory capital equal to 8 per cent. of its risk-weighted assets (the "Pillar 1 requirement"), plus additional CET1 capital buffers (the "buffer requirement"), which buffer requirement as of 4 April 2020 was equal to 3.5 per cent. of risk-weighted assets (which includes the reduction of the UK counter-cyclical buffer rate from 1.0 per cent. to zero per cent. with immediate effect in March 2020).
 In addition, the PRA may impose additional individual capital requirements on the Society, which may comprise an add-on to the Pillar 1 requirement (the "Pillar 2A requirement") to address risks to the Society which the PRA considers are not adequately covered by Pillar 1 requirements, and/or an add-on to the buffer requirement (the "Pillar 2B requirement") to provide for additional capital buffers in a financial stress scenario.
+The amount of capital which the PRA requires the Society to hold under Pillars 2A and 2B, and/or the way in which the Pillar 2 requirements are calculated, may change over time.
 The Society's Pillar 2A requirements must be met with at least 56 per cent.
 CET1 capital, at least 75 per cent.
 Tier 1 capital and not more than 25 per cent.
 Tier 2 capital.
 Its Pillar 2B requirements must be met solely with CET1 capital.
 The Society may also decide to hold additional amounts of capital as part of its risk and growth strategies.
+As at 4 April 2020, the Society's CET1 ratio was 31.9 per cent., its Tier 1 ratio was 33.7 per cent. and its total capital ratio was 43.6 per cent.

 In addition, CRR, as amended, has introduced a leverage ratio, which is supplementary to the risk-based capital requirements.
 The calculation determines a ratio based on the relationship between Tier 1 capital and total exposures (i.e. non-risk-weighted assets), including off-balance sheet items.
 The leverage ratio does not distinguish between unsecured and secured loans, nor recognise the ratio of loan to value of secured lending.
-A binding leverage ratio requirement has also been introduced of at least 3 per cent, applicable to all credit institutions with a leverage ratio buffer also applicable to G-SIIs.
-The CRR expressly contemplates that a buffer requirement may be extended to EU credit institutions designated as O-SIIs if in the future, following further analysis, it is deemed appropriate.
-The Society is not presently designated as a GSII but has been designated as an OSII.
-As at the date of this Offering Circular, the OSII buffer set by the PRA for the Society is zero per cent.